 I started the firm in the mid 1990’s after the Savings and Loan implosion killed commercial real estate for about five years.

 But as the market changed, drastically, so did the Firm’s, and my, focus.
-When insurance carriers began making wholesale denials of claims made by my brokerage clients, I stated suing the very carriers who were supposed to protect those brokerages.
+When insurance carriers began making wholesale denials of claims made by my brokerage clients, I started suing the very carriers who were supposed to protect those brokerages.
 Successfully.
 Recent examples include a recovery of $1,000,000 for one brokerage client from a TOPA Insurance bad faith claim, and a second $625,000 settlement from Lloyds of London on behalf of a client of a brokerage.
 As defense counsel, I’ve had plaintiffs’ attorneys sanctioned over $13,000 for filing frivolous lawsuits against my clients.

 I’m an experienced trial lawyer, not just a litigator.
 I’m not afraid of (and actually enjoy) being in a courtroom.
 I’ve been called ingenious, tenacious, and strategic.
 I’ll take those accolades.